-1. Steal, damage, or misuse any Growing Gardens property or the property of another participant

-- 2. Smoking of any kind of any substance, vaping and chewing tobacco is not allowed in the gardens or within 15 feet of any garden entrance.
+- 1. Steal, damage, or misuse any Growing Gardens property or the property of another participant - 2.
+Smoking, of any kind, of any substance, including, but not limited to: smoking cigarettes, e-cigarettes, vaping, marijuana and chewing tobacco is not allowed in the gardens or within 15 feet of any garden entrance.
 Tobacco may infect plants and spread the tobacco mosaic virus. - 3.
-Commit harassment of any person including - a.
-Lays a hand upon, shoves, strikes, or threatens another gardener, staff or community member - b.
+Commit harassment of any person including - Lays a hand upon, shoves, strikes, or threatens another gardener, staff or community member - b.
 Engages in obscene gestures, objectionable demonstrations - c.
 Uses foul language (swearing) or abusive verbal attack upon another gardener, staff or community member - 4.
-Commit indecent exposure - 5.
+Commit indecent exposure. - 5.
 Bring a "weapon" into the gardens.
 Legal knives with blades no longer than 3 1⁄2 inches in length are not weapons when used as gardening tools.
-This prohibition does not apply to police officers carrying service weapons in accordance with their department's policies. - 6.
-Possess or sell illegal drugs in or around the gardens. - 7.
+This prohibition does not apply to police officers carrying service weapons in accordance with their department's policies.

+- 6. Possess or sell illegal drugs in or around the gardens. - 7.
 Fail to leave any portion of the gardens immediately upon being told to do so by a Growing Gardens employee or landowner or land manager. - 8.
-Failure to involve a manager in a dispute - 9.
+Failure to involve a manager in a dispute. - 9.
 Disturb other gardeners or employees so as to substantially interfere with their use of the gardens or constitute a general nuisance.
-Disturbances may arise from inappropriate use of personal equipment include, but not limited to: cellular phones, computers, radios, music players, MP3 players, and conservations which contain any offensive utterance, gesture, or display, which tends to incite an immediate breach of peace.
-Gardeners who yell or harass employees, vendors or other gardeners will also be considered a disturbance.
-Lack of respect for staff or other participants actions towards staff, community partners or other participants that are very disrespectful (refusing to follow request of staff, etc) - 10.
+Disturbances may arise from inappropriate use of personal equipment include, but not limited to: cellular phones, computers, radios, music players, MP3 players, and conversations which contain any offensive utterance, gesture, or display, which tends to incite an immediate breach of peace.
+Gardeners who yell, harass or are disrespectful of employees, vendors or other gardeners will also be considered a disturbance. - 10.
 Solicit donations of money or anything of value, or sell or take orders for anything of value in any garden with the exception of persons who have entered the gardens in order to conduct a commercial transaction with Growing Gardens. - 11.
 Enter the garden while that person's abilities are impaired to the slightest degree by alcoholic beverages, marijuana or illegal drugs or remain in the garden in such a state of impairment.